rikhuijzer/blog/posts/bubble.md

 \figure{/assets/everything-is-fine/msft.jpg}{Microsoft stock price}{Stock price of Microsoft.
 The two red circles indicate the dot come bubble of 2000 and the housing market crash of 2007}{https://finance.yahoo.com/quote/MSFT}{Yahoo}

+Here, you can see that the price of Microsoft went up by 1000% from 1995 to 1999.
+Then, the dot-com bubble burst and the price halved in one year.
+Around 2007, a similar increase and subsequent sharp decrease is visible.
+From January 2008 to February 2009, the price halved.
+Both these crises were considered big financial crises and resulted in many people losing their income.
+Now, compare the price in 2013 to the price today.
+Again, we see a 1000% increase.

 So, aha.
 Okay.
 Well, that can happen you could say.
-Investors apparently think that Microsoft is doing very well and I agree.
+Investors apparently think that Microsoft is doing very well, and I agree that they indeed are doing very well.
-But, are they doing **this** well?
+However, are they really doing **this** well?
+Are they doing 10 times better than 2012?
+For example, Microsoft's annual report of 2012 reports a cash flow from operations of about \$32 billion.
+This operational cash flow is a great number to look at since it tells how much money the company can spend freely on things like more research or paying back investors.
+The cash flow in 2020 is \$77 billion.
+That is slightly more than a twofold increase and **not** a 10-fold increase.
+The only reason that this difference could be legit is when future potential for a company improves.

-Let's go to a completely different brand that is not related to software.
+As a comparison, let's go to a completely different brand that is not related to software.
 The brand that most of us love and know, namely WD-40.

 \figure{/assets/everything-is-fine/wdfc.jpg}{WD-40 Company stock price}{Stock price of WD-40 Company}{https://finance.yahoo.com/quote/WDFC}{Yahoo}

-Both these images show that the crises of 2000 and 2007 have affected the stock price, but that we're now seeing something **completely different**.
+Both these images show that the crises of 2000 and 2007 have affected the stock price, but what is happening now looks almost insane.
+WD-40 is the brand and trademarket product that can be used to get stuck things loose.
+The product was first sold in 1958 and in 1965, it was already being used by aviation companies in the United States.
+Since then, I cannot really find any evidence that they have created new products.
+Still, the stock increased by 200% from after the dot-com bubble to it's peak in 2007.
+During the 2007 financial crisis, the stock dropped by about 60%.
+Since this peak of 2007, the stock price has increased by **600%** again.

-If you think that I've cherry picked these companies, just look at the NASDAQ Composite index.
+If you think that I've cherry picked these companies, just look at the S&P 500.
+The S&P 500 is a composite index which tracks 500 large companies in the United States.

-\figure{/assets/everything-is-fine/nasdaq.jpg}{NASDAQ composite price}{Price of the NASDAQ Composite}{https://finance.yahoo.com/quote/^IXIC}{Yahoo}
+\figure{/assets/everything-is-fine/sp500.jpg}{S&P 500}{Price of the S&P 500}{https://finance.yahoo.com/quote/^GSPC}{Yahoo}

-Okay, so now you're thinking that it's probably only the NASDAQ.
+Okay, so now you're thinking that it's probably only America.
 This is the AEX index (Amsterdam):

 \figure{/assets/everything-is-fine/aex.jpg}{AEX index (Amsterdam)}{Price of the AEX index}{https://finance.yahoo.com/quote/^AEX}{Yahoo}

-Or, the Jakarta Composite index (Indonesia):

-\figure{/assets/everything-is-fine/jkse.jpg}{Jakarta Composite index (Indonesia)}{Price of the Jakarta Composite index}{https://finance.yahoo.com/quote/^JKSE}{Yahoo}

 Or, Bitcoin: